AriFordsham/GHCWiki/commentary/compiler/demand.md

 ### Grammar

-This a simple grammar extracted from the `Outputable` definition as of GHC 8.11:
+This a simple grammar extracted from the `Outputable` instances as of GHC 8.11:
 ```python
 DmdType    := JointDmd* Divergence